 - Periodic valuation posts vendor bills as expenses.
 Stock valuation is updated through a cumulative closing entry generated from the Inventory Valuation screen.

 - Interim accounts such as Stock Interim Received and Stock Interim Delivered no longer exist in Odoo 19.
-Valuation layers have been eliminated.

 - Most inventory to accounting mismatches are caused by missing valuation accounts on product categories or inconsistent costing methods, not by software bugs.